AnnA227/AnnA227.github.io/teaching.markdown

 * Quantitative Methods in Linguistics and English Language (MSc) (LASC11187)
 * Syntax: Theory and Practice (LASC10084)
 * PPLS Skills Centre: one-on-one academic writing appointments

-I will also be guest lecturing for three weeks on the following course:

-* Introduction to Phonology (MSc) (LASC11089)

 ### Previous tutoring roles